-This intensive text reading seminar aims to explore formative texts for the interdisciplinary study of religion within the humanities and the qualitative and conceptual studies in the social sciences, in particular from gender critical, postcolonial, and post secular perspectives.
+Course description: This intensive text reading seminar aims to explore formative texts for the interdisciplinary study of religion within the humanities and the qualitative and conceptual studies in the social sciences, in particular from gender-critical, postcolonial, and post-secular perspectives.
 It focuses on the multiple and changing manifestations of religion in diverse social and cultural contexts, and it investigates gender at the intersection of feminist, sexuality, queer, masculinity and diversity studies.

-Required reading: Selected readings concerning current debates in the interdisciplinary study of religion, in particular informed by gender critical, postcolonial, and post secular perspectives (to be announced)
+Required reading: Selected readings concerning current debates in the interdisciplinary study of religion, in particular, those informed by gender-critical, postcolonial, and post-secular perspectives (to be announced).

-Course-specific admission requirements: The course is open to PhD-students and Research Master students involved or interested in the study of religion and gender within the humanities and/or the qualitative and conceptual studies in the social sciences.
+Course-specific admission requirements: The course is open to PhD candidates and ReMA students involved or interested in the study of religion and gender within the humanities and/or the qualitative and conceptual studies in the social sciences.